• North Queensland Region

 Environmental considerations

-We are working closely with environmental authorities to ensure that works within sensitive and unique environments are appropriately managed and closely monitored.
+Collaboration with environmental authorities ensures sensitive environments are managed and monitored.

-Rehabilitation programs are being designed for all areas that are disturbed within the Wet Tropics World Heritage Area.
+Rehabilitation programs are being designed for disturbed areas within the Wet Tropics World Heritage Area.

 Traffic management

-Changed traffic conditions including reduced speed limits, single lane closures and manual and long-term traffic control will be in place for the duration of the works.
+Changed traffic conditions including reduced speed limits, single-lane closures and traffic control measures will be in place.

 For specific works or the movement of equipment, hard road closures may be required for the safety of road workers and road users.